sunjerry019/onecorpsec/README.md

 Web-Design based on [`materializecss`](https://materializecss.com/).

-Deployed to a DigitalOcean VPS Droplet running `uswgi` and `nginx`.
+Deployed to a DigitalOcean VPS Droplet running `uwsgi` and `nginx`.

 Written 2019.